Beginner Guide

 Bend sideways.
 The crease that forms is your natural waist.
 Straighten up, keep your finger on that spot, and wrap the tape there.

-This is the #1 mistake.
-Most people measure at the belly button, which is too low.
-A wrong waist measurement alone can misclassify your entire body shape.
+This is the #1 mistake most people make.
+If you are measuring at your belly button, you are measuring too low.
+A wrong waist alone can misclassify your entire body shape.

 3